WrestleMania XII: Reception

 WrestleMania XII received generally positive reviews from critics, who aimed praise, particularly at the main event.
 Rob McNew of 411Mania called the opening match "really good," and gave it 3 and 1/4 stars (out of 5 stars).
-However, he called the match between Helmsley and The Ultimate Warrior the worst of the night, going on to call it the "funniest squash ever, considering that HHH is now arguably a bigger star than Warrior was."
+However, he called the match between Helmsley and Ultimate Warrior the worst of the night, going on to call it the "funniest squash ever, considering that HHH is now arguably a bigger star than Warrior was."
 He gave the main event the highest score of the night, with 4 stars.
 However, he says the match "isn't for everyone."
 Continuing, he says, "It's about a three-star match for the first 40 minutes, the last 20+ are an easy five stars".
 He gave the entire event a score of 7 out of 10.
 In 2015, Ryan Dilbert of Bleacher Report called it the 16th greatest of the first 30 WrestleMania events.

 While the Iron Man match got positive reviews, PWInsider's Mike Johnson pointed that in the match both wrestlers "were working in spite of each other, not together".